storageos/storageos.github.io/_includes/operator/install.md

 ## Install StorageOS operator

-The StorageOS cluster operator is the recommended installation procedure to deploy a StorageOS cluster.

-The StorageOS cluster operator is a [Kubernetes native application](https://kubernetes.io/docs/concepts/extend-kubernetes/extend-cluster/) developed to deploy and configure StorageOS clusters, and assist with maintenance operations.
+Our cluster operator is a [Kubernetes native application](https://kubernetes.io/docs/concepts/extend-kubernetes/extend-cluster/) developed to deploy and configure StorageOS clusters, and assist with maintenance operations.
+We recommend its use for standard installations.

 The StorageOS operator can be installed with Helm.